FilmGarth Ginsburg

 Basically, you can take everything I said about The Kingdom, swap out the nouns, and you can apply it here.
 Noble Americans and savage Taliban members.
 You could give it props if you want to for having a slightly more nuanced take on the local population’s relationship with the Taliban.
 But given the one-two punch of this and The Kingdom, I don’t feel the need to give anyone the benefit of the doubt.

 A year after that, we got the biggest and, from a box office perspective, loudest of the more conservative Iraq movies: 2014’s American Sniper.
-Statistically speaking, you probably saw it, and it’s an Iraq War movie directed by Clint Eastwood.
+Statistically speaking, you probably saw it so I doubt I need to explain what’s conservative about this film.
+But in case I do, it’s an Iraq War movie directed by everyone’s favorite imaginary Obama whisperer Clint Eastwood.
 I realize that a lot of the more kino pilled among us probably read the hellishness of this movie as some sort of grand anti-war statement.
-An argument I’d be willing to buy were it not for the fact that it cranks up everything I’ve said about the previous movies up to a billion, where the American heroes are extra heroic, the terrorists go beyond the pale in the barberousness, and the locals effectively don’t exist unless Bradley Cooper might have to shoot them. aren’t human.
+It’s an argument I’d be willing to buy were it not for the fact that it cranks up everything I’ve said about the previous movies up to a billion.
+The American soldiers are extra heroic, the terrorists go beyond the pale in their barberousness, and the locals effectively don’t exist unless Bradley Cooper might have to shoot them.
+If there’s any anti-war sentiment to be found, I think it’s purely accidental.

 There’s a couple of more we could talk about, some of which are fairly recent, be it Guy Ritchie’s The Covenant, 12 Strong, The Wall, and more.
-But these mainly repeat the same tricks, despite all three of these movies’ varying effective attempts to seem more sympathetic to the local Afghani population and Islam in general.
+But these mainly repeat the same tricks, despite all three of these movies’ varyingly effective attempts to seem more sympathetic to the local Afghani population and Islam in general.
+(The Wall is also a difficult one to pin down, politically speaking.
+But there’s a conservative reading of it.)

 Why all the movies came out in the years after the war is a bit above my pay grade.
-My guess is that the killing of bin Laden not only inspired many more people to write about SEAL teams (the last three movies we’ve talked about are about them), but I’m guessing also incentivized the military to up its participation in Hollywood movies.
+My guess is that the killing of bin Laden not only inspired many more people to write about SEAL teams (the last three movies we’ve talked about are about them), but it wouldn’t be hard to believe a scenario where it incentivized the military to up its participation in Hollywood movies.
 On top of that, I imagine the conservative backlash to the Obama administration and the Benghazi attack probably played a role in it, as well as us just generally having more time to process.

 That said, a majority of GWOT movies don’t fall under this category.
 Instead…